Olusegun-Light/Password_Manager/README.md

 ## Features

 - Password generation with a mix of letters (uppercase and lowercase), numbers, and symbols.
-- Secure storage of website, email, and password details.
+- Store passwords along with corresponding website URLs and email addresses.
 - User-friendly UI with a logo and input fields.
 - Option to generate a password or input a custom one.
 - Confirmation dialog before saving credentials.